Is your horse a picture of health on the inside as well as the outside?

 If you are getting good results on a targeted worm control programme then you can widen the gaps between counts as time goes on, but at first it is important to worm count and test regularly.

-Don't forget to worm for encysted redworm in the winter, even if the counts are clear, as parasites can remain in the dormant larval stage for a long time within the horse before making their presence known as mature egg-laying adults.
+Don't forget about encysted redworm in the winter, as parasites can remain in the dormant larval stage for a long time within the horse before making their presence known as mature egg-laying adults.
+The good news is that an ELISA blood test for encysted redworm is now available through your vet for low risk horses.

 We hope this gives you an idea of how targeted worming works.
 We are always here to help you with the plan that will suit your horses so do get in touch.
 Young stock, foals and horses with a poor start in life will need more regular monitoring and proactive wormer treatment.